lambdaclass/zksync-era/validium.md

 - Make sure `zk` has been built and then run `zk init --validium`.
 This will set up the Ethereum node with the validium contracts, and also define an env var which the server will pick up in order to run as a validium node
 - Start the server (`zk server`)
 - Execute transactions.
-For testing, `cargo run --bin zksync_full_stack` inits a wallet, deploys a contract and executes a tx
+For testing, `cargo run --release --bin zksync_full_stack` inits a wallet, deploys a contract and executes a tx
 - Query the node for the tx hash (output of the zksync_full_stack binary):